This was originally all one horrendously long article. But I had to split it years ago and it has been in its current divisions ever since.

 And it was also pretty damned odd when you stopped to think about it.

 Harry and Voldemort had spent the whole of year 5 flitting in and out of each other’s heads without sustaining anything more than some degree of confusion over whose emotions were whose.
 What is more, there were a few occasions over the year when it read as if Harry was responding to something other than his own conscious prompting.
 Admittedly, it was difficult to believe that these occasions were prompted by Tom, since they were universally to Harry’s benefit, but nothing related to any of this was causing Harry any more appreciable physical pain than being in Voldemort’s presence ever had, and it isn’t likely that Voldemort was feeling negative effects from the connection either.
 (ETA: I suppose these odd little sequences were supposed to be foreshadowing of DHs!Harry’s “hero’s instinct” where he kept repeatedly falling backwards into the correct solution by authorial fiat.
-Didn’t work.)
+Wasn’t convincing.)

 But as soon as Voldemort attempted to psychically and physically possess Harry — as he had possessed Quirrell — the attempt threw them both into agony until Harry managed to heave Voldemort out of his mind with the hope of seeing Sirius again.
 (Or more probably with the fact that he started welcoming the prospect of death.
 Voldemort has a horror of death.
-The combination probably made him desperate enough to summarily abandon his attempt.)
+The combination probably made him desperate enough to summarily abandon the whole attempt.)

 Something protected Harry from being vulnerable to possession by Lord Voldemort.